 Membership and Meetings

 The Committee shall consist of the number of directors fixed from time to time by the Board, but not less than three.
-The members of the Committee shall be appointed by the Board in its discretion and upon the recommendation of the Nominating and Corporate Governance Committee.
+The members of the Committee shall be appointed by the Board in its discretion and upon the recommendation of the Nominating and Corporate Governance Committee, and shall serve for such term as the Board determines or until their successors are elected or appointed.
 The Board intends that the members of the Committee shall meet the independence, financial literacy and experience requirements of the New York Stock Exchange (“NYSE”), Section 10A(m)(3) of the Securities Exchange Act of 1934 (the “Exchange Act”) and the rules and regulations of the SEC.
 At least one member of the Committee shall be a person who the Board determines is an “audit committee financial expert,” as defined by the rules promulgated by the SEC.
 Committee members may be removed by a majority vote of the Board in its discretion.
-No member of the Committee may serve as a member of in excess of three other public company audit committees except where the Board determines that such service would not impair the ability of the member to effectively serve on the Committee.
+No member of the Committee may serve as a member of in excess of two other public company audit committees except where the Board determines that such service would not impair the ability of the member to effectively serve on the Committee.